rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/0-x-the-things-we-know.md

 <!-- ======================================================================= -->
 # the things we know

+- fits as "meta" into the overall context
 - the words we use are in regards to the "things" we know
 - but how does one describe what one does not know?
 - how does one describe what is "new"?